Industrial And Logistics

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Site planning for storage rows, circulation, gates, and support functions.
+Site planning for Georgetown storage rows, vehicle circulation, gate locations, and support functions — designed around the actual fleet and equipment the owner will store, not a generic outdoor storage template.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Paving, drainage, lighting, and utility coordination that reflects operational use.
+Paving, drainage, lighting, and utility coordination that reflects real operational use — outdoor storage yards on Georgetown's limestone terrain require engineered paving sections and drainage plans that respect Edwards Aquifer recharge zone requirements.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Support-building and service-bay planning tied to the yard layout.
+Support-building and service-bay planning tied to the yard layout — office, restroom, maintenance bay, and covered-storage placement coordinated with vehicle access and circulation paths.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Turnover planning for phased occupancy or operator startup.
+Turnover planning for phased Georgetown occupancy or operator startup — paved circulation first, then support buildings, then perimeter security, in a sequence that lets the operator use the yard before full completion.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.